HITH-Hackerinthehouse/PassMute/README.md

 # PassMute a Password Trasmutation/Mutator tool

-This is a command-line tool written in Python that applies one or more transformation rules to a given password or a list of passwords read from one or more files.
+This is a command-line tool written in Python that applies one or more transmutation rules to a given password or a list of passwords read from one or more files.
 The tool can be used to generate transformed passwords for security testing or research purposes.
-Also while you do pentesting or bug hunting it will be very useful tool for you to brute force the passwords!!
+Also, while you doing pentesting or bug hunting it will be very useful tool for you to brute force the passwords!!

 The transformation rules include: